• Skip to primary navigation

 Homemade vegan vegetable noodle soup from scratch featuring classic angel hair long noodles, carrot, celery and tons of fresh Italian parsley.

-The Vegetable Broth / Stock
+About the Vegetable Broth / Stock

 Slowly simmered aromatics and herbs give this broth deep layers of flavors brought together by a generous sprinkling of nutritional yeast.
 If you aren’t a fan of nooch you can leave it out of course.
-Do your best to find some celery and parsley root, together with the carrot, onion and bay leaves you have some real magic going on in there.
+Do your best to find some celery and parsley root, together with the carrot, onion and bay leaves you have some real garden magic going on in there.

 I also added just a touch of turmeric to get that golden color, I didn’t want it to alter the classic flavor i was after, so take care not to use too much of it.
 The trick here is in slowly simmering the broth for a good hour or so to reduce slightly and allowing the flavors to concentrate.